OSInside/kiwi/doc/source/image_description/elements.rst

 | Arch Linux   | pacman          |
 +--------------+-----------------+

-In general the specification of one preferences section is sufficient.
+In general, the specification of one preferences section is sufficient.
-However, it’s possible to specify multiple preferences sections and distinguish between the sections via the profiles attribute.
+But it's possible to specify multiple preferences sections and distinguish between the sections via the profiles attribute.

-In combination with the above the preferences element supports the following optional elements:
+In combination with the above, the preferences element supports the following optional elements:

 <preferences><rpm-locale-filtering>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 locale-filtering can be set to "true" or "false".
-If set to "true" it
+If set to "true", it sets the
-sets the install_lang macro for RPM based installations to the RPM
+install_lang macro for RPM based installations to the RPM configured locale
-configured locale list.
-This results in language specific files to
+list.
+This filters language-specific files by `rpm`, if they don't match the
-become filtered out by `rpm` if they don't match the configured list.
+configured list.

 .. code:: xml